 The ideal third pillar

 First of all, we have to think about what makes an ideal third pillar.
-It is important to decide which factors will drive the choice.
+It is essential to decide which factors will drive the choice.

-A good third pillar has a large allocation to stocks.
-This will depend on your age of course.
+An excellent third pillar has a significant allocation to stocks.
+It will depend on your situation, of course.
 You need to decide for yourself the allocation to bonds that you need.
-Moreover, Swiss bonds are in negative territory now.
-So you may be better off with cash actually.
+Moreover, Swiss bonds are in the negative territory now.
+So you may be better off with cash.
 For me, I want as much as possible of my third pillar into stocks.
 I already have bonds in my second pillar.
-This is more than enough.
-Ideally, a third pillar will have 100% allocation to stocks.
+My current allocation to bonds is more than enough.
+Ideally, a third pillar will have a 100% allocation to stocks.

-A good third pillar has a diversified stock allocation.
+An excellent third pillar has a diversified stock allocation.
 Switzerland is too small a country to only invest in it.
 I would like to have global stocks in my third pillar.
 Ideally, the allocation should be the same as a world stocks fund.
 Unfortunately, this is not possible in Switzerland.
 The law states that the third pillar must have at least 40% allocated to Swiss stocks.
-So an ideal third pillar should have 60% of international stocks and 40% of high-quality Swiss stocks.
+So an ideal third pillar should have 60% of international stocks and 40% of high-quality Swiss shares.

-With this in mind, let’s compare a few of the possibilities out there.
+With this in mind, let’s compare the main options out there.

 Third pillar providers

 There are many third pillars providers in Switzerland.
-Almost every bank offer a third pillar option.
-However, a lot of them do not run their own funds.
-Some of them offer funds from bigger banks.
+Almost every bank offers a third pillar option.
+However, a lot of them do not run their funds.
+Some of them provide funds from bigger banks.
 For instance, many Swiss banks offer third pillar funds from Swisscanto or UBS.

 PostFinance Pension 75

 The fund has a TER of 0.98% and no other fees.
-This is not great.
-But, this is not too bad compared to some other funds in Switzerland.
+This TER is not great.
+But, this is not too bad compared to some additional funds in Switzerland.
 Ideally, I would like a fund with a higher allocation of stocks and lower TER.

 Migros Bank Fund 45

 I do not think it is a great offer.
-Only 45% of stocks is not acceptable for me now.
+An allocation of only 45% to stocks is not acceptable for me now.
 And the TER is higher than my current third pillar.
-So there is really no point at all changing to this fund.
+So there is no point at all changing to this fund.